Evaluating LLM-Based Goal Extraction in Requirements Engineering: Prompting Strategies and Their Limitations: Background

 Zadenoori et al. \cite{zadenoori_large_2025} provide a comprehensive survey of LLM integration into RE, noting an exponential trajectory in publications beginning in 2023.
 Their analysis reveals that the majority of current studies utilise GPT-family models, with a heavy emphasis on Zero-shot (used in 44\% of the surveyed studies) and Few-shot prompting (29\%).
 A key finding of the survey is the current inclination towards using models without further task-specific optimisation; the authors argue that this trend highlights a requirement for more rigorous investigation into advanced model architectures and orchestration --- as performed by this work.
 Moreover, significant hurdles remain concerning the deterministic reliability of these systems and the integration of human supervisory oversight.

-Sami et al. \cite{sami_ai_2024} developed a multi-agent system where a \textit{Product Owner} agent generates user stories that are subsequently validated by a \textit{Quality Assurance} agent against the INVEST \cite{alliance_what_2015} and ISO/IEC/IEEE 29148-2011 \cite{noauthor_systems_nodate} standards.
+Sami et al. \cite{sami_ai_2024} developed a multi-agent system where a \textit{Product Owner} agent generates user stories that are subsequently validated by a \textit{Quality Assurance} agent against the INVEST \cite{alliance_what_2015} and ISO/IEC/IEEE 29148:2018 \footnote{https://www.iso.org/standard/72089.html} standards.
 Their findings, which address a challenge similar to that addressed herein, emphasise the advantages of inter-agent communication and orchestration over a single, monolithic LLM instance.
 However, that study only covers the 'user story' format, while in the present work we target system goals.

 Das et al. \cite{das2024extracting} propose NLP-driven techniques for extracting structured goal models from unstructured textual input, reducing manual effort and enhancing requirement elicitation accuracy.
 Similarly, recent work on API Alignment \cite{feldt2025semantic} integrates GORE with LLM-based techniques by leveraging multiple iterative prompts and the GPT model to extract goals and map them to existing APIs.
 The paper demonstrates the potential of LLMs for automating goal extraction and API selection, but it also suffers from limitations in validation, including inconsistent goal decomposition, unexplained omissions, and a lack of structured quality control.